Photo by Alex Greenspan

 Admin: Barbara Goto, firstname.lastname@example.org

+I am an Associate Professor of Electrical Engineering and Computer Science at the University of California, Berkeley.
 My research in Human-Computer Interaction focuses on novel design, prototyping, and implementation tools for the era of post-personal computing.
-As our interaction with computation increasingly moves away from single-user desktop applications, I investigate two particular frontiers: tool support for user interfaces that leverage novel form factors (e.g., sensors and actuators); and interfaces that rely on crowds of users for their core functionality.
-My research also helps end-user groups become more proficient in complex user interface tools and programming systems.
+My group investigates how better software and hardware can facilitate the exploration of interactive devices that leverage novel form factors and technologies (e.g., sensors and actuators).
+We also investigate how software can help students, designers, and makers to learn and share their expertise online.
 Methodologically, my group predominantly focuses on systems research: we contribute complex, working interactive systems that embody our research ideas and enable us to test specific hypotheses.
-I am a Qualcomm Faculty Fellow and have received an NSF CAREER award, Sloan fellowship, Okawa research award as well as multiple best paper prizes at top HCI conferences like CHI and UIST for our work.
+However, I also appreciate (and we conduct) careful, controlled experiments.
+I am a Qualcomm Faculty Fellow and have received an NSF CAREER award, Sloan fellowship, and Okawa research award.
+Our group has received multiple best paper prizes at top HCI conferences like CHI and UIST for our work.

-I am a co-director of two research units: the Berkeley Institute of Design and the Swarm Lab; and I am a member of the Visual Computing Lab.
-I co-initiated the Course Thread in Human-Centered Design, an undergraduate certificate program; and the CITRIS Invention Lab, a new digital fabrication and rapid prototyping space.
-I also spend time with the great colleagues at the Berkeley Center for New Media, and the Cal Design Lab.
+I am the Interim Faculty Director of the Jacobs Institute for Design Innovation, a new undergraduate teaching institute focused on hands-on, human-centered design.
+Previously, I co-founded the CITRIS Invention Lab, a lab equipped with many digital fabrication and rapid prototyping tools.
+The lab serves as inspiration and testbed for many our research projects.
+I am also the faculty director of the CITRIS Connected Communities initiative and am involved in the Berkeley Institute of Design and the Swarm Lab.
+I spend time with great colleagues at the Berkeley Center for New Media, the Visual Computing Lab, and the Cal Design Lab.
 I received my PhD from the Stanford Computer Science department in 2009 where I worked with Scott Klemmer (dissertation).
 I received an MSE in Computer and Information Science as well as Undergraduate Degrees in Digital Media Design and Communication from the University of Pennsylvania in 2002.

 Thinking about applying for a PhD/Masters/Internship/PostDoc in HCI at Berkeley?